ugurtekbas/ugurtekbas.github.io/_posts/2020-05-10-lessons-ive-learned-by-teaching-programming.md

 <figure>
 	<img src="../assets/img/lego-spill.png">
-	<figcaption>Build meaningful homeworks with lego style.<a href="https://www.dailymail.co.uk/news/article-2288869/Crate-Legos-spills-West-Virginia-highway-causing-major-delays.html"><small>(image source)</small></a></figcaption>
+	<figcaption>Build meaningful homework with lego style.<a href="https://www.dailymail.co.uk/news/article-2288869/Crate-Legos-spills-West-Virginia-highway-causing-major-delays.html"><small>(image source)</small></a></figcaption>
 </figure>

 Also don’t forget the challenge them with every homework you give.
 It could be even something you haven’t taught yet, it’s always good to push them a little bit then usual.
 Isn’t this also how a [developer’s life?](https://9gag.com/gag/av80j2Z/being-a-developer-is-not-stressing-at-all){:target="_blank"} One challenge after another… anyway let’s keep it on track.

+---
-> This is it to get in shape for the course.
+This is it to get in shape for the course.
 After following the titles above, I easily welcomed the participants and had a quite productive first lesson.

-What do you think about the preparations phase?
+**What do you think about the preparations phase?
 Do you have any recommendations?
-Let me know in the comments below!
+Let me know in the comments below!**
 {: .notice}

+---
+####Say hi to me [onTwitter](https://twitter.com/ugurtekbas){:target="_blank"}